 This post may contain affiliate links from iherb.com and other companies, which means that if you click on one of the product links, I’ll receive a small commission.
 I only recommend products that I use and love.
 Thank you for your support.

-Hot cross buns are a mild sweet and spiced bun, which has dried raisins, sultanas or currants and a white cross on top.
+Hot cross buns are mildly sweet and spiced buns, which have dried raisins, sultanas or currants and a white cross on top.

 These buns are traditionally eaten on Good Friday marking the end of Lent.
-This is a tradition that started in England and has spread to Ireland and few others Catholic countries.
-If you want to learn more about them click here.
+This is a tradition that started in England and has spread to Ireland and a few other Catholic countries.

-You can eat these Gluten Free Hot Cross Buns all year round, whether for breakfast, snack, Sunday brunch, with your afternoon tea or coffee, warm or room temperature they are scrumptious.
-Certainly, I am glad that I made the gluten free version so now I can enjoy them anytime I feel like to it.
+You can eat these Gluten-Free Hot Cross Buns all year round, whether for breakfast, snack, or Sunday brunch, with your afternoon tea or coffee, warm or room temperature they are scrumptious.
+Certainly, I am glad that I made the gluten-free version so now I can enjoy them anytime I feel like it.

 WHAT DO YOU NEED FOR THESE GLUTEN FREE HOT CROSS BUNS?

-We have a task here and is to make these buns soft and try to mimic that pull apart that gluten flours have.
+We have a task here which is to make these buns soft and try to mimic that pull apart that gluten flours have.

 We need something to get them big and fluffy and that is going to be the job of the instant dry yeast, baking powder and baking soda for an extra puff when they are baking.

 Because I am dairy intolerant, I am using whole eggs and non-dairy milk as liquids substitute in this recipe.
-Also, the eggs will help bonding all the ingredients as well as add moisture to the recipe.
+Also, the eggs will help to bind all the ingredients as well as add moisture to the recipe.